github/explore/topics/latex/index.md

 related: tex
 wikipedia_url: https://en.wikipedia.org/wiki/LaTeX
 ---
 LaTeX is a typesetting system used to create technical and scientific documents.
-It is an alternative to word processing, letting you focus on content over appearance.
+It is an alternative to word processing, with an emphasis on content over appearance.